SUSE/machinery/man/machinery-inspect.1.md

     Extract changed managed files from inspected system.

   * `--skip-files` (optional):
-    Do not consider given files or directories during inspection (separate by commas)
+    Do not consider given files or directories during inspection.
+Either provide one file or directory name or a list of names separated by commas.

 ### PREREQUISITES